spotinst/help/src/docs/ocean/tutorials/analyze-your-costs.md

 For ECS: The default grouping is by service.
 You can optionally click **Group By** and then select **Tag**.

-Once you have chosen a grouping, choose the Key from the list of keys in your cluster.
+Once you have selected a grouping, choose the Key from the list of keys in your cluster.

 The example below shows the grouping by Label (Resource) with Key equal to `Family`.
 The table details all the values for the Label Key `Family` in the cluster.